Welcome to 2018!

 However, let’s continue on:

 - Make a List of Short, Medium, and Long Term Goals – Each night before I go to sleep, I try to write down 3-5 things that I want to accomplish the next day.
 I make sure that at least a couple are things that I can complete that day and purge from my to-do list.
 I also make sure to add a couple of small parts of medium or long-term projects.

 Here’s an example: Imagine that you want to write an eBook.
 The first day you create a rough outline of the book – just the chapters.
 The next day you might want to pick 3 or 4 things in a few chapters to cover in each chapter.
-Repeat this for 3 or 4 days and you’ll have a great plan for a whole 9-12 chapter book in a week (or less).
+Repeat this for 3 or 4 days and you’ll have a great plan for a whole 9-12 chapter book in less than a week.
 Then you simply need to spend a day expanding each chapter.
 In about 20 days you’ll have completed the first draft.
 Use the next 10 days (or more) to review, revise, and edit.

 - Catalog Your Progress – I started this blog to keep me accountable.
 I can’t go out and buy a Ferrari on credit.
 If I did, I’d have to write about it here.
 I have a strong streak of not buying a Ferrari on credit.
 See?
 Simple, right?

 This is important enough that I created a whole article focusing on it.
 Unfortunately, the article is quite out of date.
 Still the ideas are sound.
 Still there should be a half dozen easy ways for many people to save thousands of dollars.